JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 * HTMl5 Rocks web site with lots of tutorials: http://www.html5rocks.com/en/tutorials

 ## Workshop B: Build a simple game with Python.

+You can find the complete instructions and lesson plan [here](pygame/README.md).

 ### Software to install on your laptop before you attend